-The Betz Mystery Sphere is how a metal ball with about 8 inches of diameter and weighing 22 pounds became to be known, sparking UFO controversy.
+The Betz Mystery Sphere is how a metal ball of about 8 inches in diameter and weighing 22 pounds became known, sparking UFO controversy.

 While investigating the damage caused by a fire on their property, members of the Betz family found a perfect metal sphere measuring approximately 20 cm and took it home.
 Soon, they discovered that the object appeared to have a life of its own and appeared to “vibrate” and “move.”

 What is the Betz Mystery Sphere?

 On April 6, 1974, the Betz family, Mr. Antoine Betz, a naval engineer, Ms. Gerri Betz, and her son Terry Mathew Betz, 21, a medical student, went to inspect the damage to their property by wildfire.

 It raged through an 88-hectare swampy forest on Fort George Island, east of Jacksonville, Florida.

 While wandering in search of the cause of the fire, they came across a metallic sphere approximately 20 cm in diameter and, finding the object curious, took it home.

 The trio even considered the possibility that this object had caused the fire they were investigating.
 Still, the artifact showed no sign of being in contact with high temperatures, as the metal seemed strangely shiny.

 The object was placed in the young student’s room and forgotten.